Timinator2000/Algorithm_X/11 - steering algorithm x/02 - high rise buildings.md

 1. A number of buildings that can be seen from that position.
 2. A list of buildings ordered from closest to furthest away.

 I will call each of the `4 * N` positions a `CityView`.
 If you think about it, the layout of this puzzle is incredibly similar to every grid-based logic puzzle we have already looked at.
 There is some number of _cells_ and some number of _groupings_ of those cells.
-Once again, I suggest you use the exact same code structure to create a dictionary of all Cells and the create the appropriate groups.
+Once again, I suggest you use the exact same code structure to create a dictionary of all cells and then create a list of all the groups.
 To honor the storyline of the puzzle, I am going to use the class names `Building` and `CityView` instead of a variation of `Cell` and `Group` like we have seen multiple times before.

 <BR><BR>
 ![Bigh Rise Buildings Classes](HighRiseBuildingsClasses.png)